Regulation of Political Opinion Polling Bill [HL]

 Overview

-This bill establishes a Political Opinion Polling Regulation Authority to oversee and regulate political opinion polls in the UK.
-The aim is to ensure accuracy and fairness in how polls are conducted and reported, particularly in the lead-up to elections and referendums.
+This bill establishes a Political Opinion Polling Regulation Authority to oversee and regulate political opinion polling across the UK.
+The aim is to ensure accuracy and fairness in polling practices, particularly in relation to the publication of polls before elections and referendums.

 Description

 The bill creates a Political Opinion Polling Regulation Authority (the Authority).
-This Authority will be established by the Secretary of State after consulting with political party leaders.
-Its responsibilities include:
+This Authority will be established by the Secretary of State, after consulting with political party leaders, and will be responsible for creating rules governing political opinion polling.

-The bill defines "political opinion polling" as encompassing polls related to local, national, and devolved elections, as well as referendums held in the UK.
+The bill defines "political opinion polling" to include polls related to local, national, and devolved elections, and referendums.

 Government Spending

-The bill mandates that the Secretary of State will cover all expenses, remuneration, and allowances for the newly established Authority.
-No specific figures are provided in the bill itself.
+The bill mandates that the Secretary of State will cover all expenses, remuneration, and allowances for the Authority.
+No specific figures are provided in the bill text.

 Groups Affected